WahtuAstrawan/WahtuAstrawan/README.md

 <img align="right" alt="Coding" width="400" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">

 <p align="left">I started learning programming from 2021, and to this day my love for the world of technology continues.
 I really like to learn new things, especially things related to technology.
-You can see the projects I have completed here</p>
+You can see all the projects I have completed here</p>

 * 🌍  I'm based in Denpasar, Bali, Indonesia
 * 🖥️  See my portfolio at [My Website (not updated)](http://wahtu-astrawan-portfolio.netlify.app/)